 Google's explanation of the benefits of structuring metadata goes something like this:

 Structured data is a standardized format for providing information about a page and classifying the page content; for example, on a recipe page, what are the ingredients, the cooking time and temperature, the calories, and so on.

-The term "web page" is useless ambiguous, as web pages are documents that can provide information in any number of forms.
+The term "web page" is useless and ambiguous, as web pages are documents that can provide information in various forms.
 Web pages might be articles, recipes, product pages, events, and far more.
-The official schema of possible page types includes over one thousand possibilities for what "type" or "subtype" a page might be considered to be.
+The official schema of possible page types includes over one thousand possibilities for what "type" or "subtype" a page might be considered.
 Knowing the "type" of a page reduces ambiguity, and declaring a page "type" allows us to attach type-specific metadata to pages as well!
 For instance, let's compare the attributes of an Episode type to an Article type:

 ||An actor, e.g. in tv, radio, movie, video games etc., or in an event.
 Actors can be associated with individual items or with a series, episode, clip.
 Supersedes actors.|